rust-tw/book-tw/src/ch12-04-testing-the-librarys-functionality.md

 {{#rustdoc_include ../listings/ch12-an-io-project/listing-12-19/src/lib.rs:here}}
 ```

-<span class="caption">Listing 12-19: Storing the lines that match so we can
+<span class="caption">範例 12-19: Storing the lines that match so we can
 return them</span>

 Now the `search` function should return only the lines that contain `query`,